fazpass/fia-documentation/README.md

 # Check for user verified status

-A successfully validated OTP DOES NOT mean that the user has been successfully verified.
-To check for user verified status, you have to hit our "Check user verified status" API.
+A successfully validated OTP DOES NOT mean that the user has also been successfully verified.
+To check for user's verified status, you have to hit our "Check user verified status" API.

 REQUEST
 - Url: https://api.fazpass.com/v1/otp/fia/verification-status/THE_TRANSACTION_ID
 - Method: GET
 - Header:
-	- Authorization: Bearer Token (Use your MERCHANT_KEY as token)
+	- Authorization: Bearer Token (Use your 'Merchant Key' as token)

 JSON RESPONSE
 - status (boolean)